Bill Walsh: College coaching career

-Early professional coaching career
+Professional coaching career

+Early years

 Walsh began his pro coaching career in 1966 as an assistant with the AFL's Oakland Raiders.
-As a Raider assistant, Walsh was trained in the vertical passing offense favored by Al Davis, putting Walsh in Davis' mentor Sid Gillman's coaching tree.
+There he was versed in the downfield-oriented "vertical" passing offense favored by Al Davis, an acolyte of Sid Gillman.

-In 1967 Walsh was the head coach and general manager of the San Jose Apaches of the Continental Football League (CFL).
-Walsh led the Apaches to second place in the Pacific Division.
-Prior to the start of the 1968 CFL season the Apaches ceased all football operations.
+Walsh left the Raiders the next year to become the head coach and general manager of the San Jose Apaches of the Continental Football League (CFL).
+He led the Apaches to second place in the Pacific Division, but the team ceased all football operations prior to the start of the 1968 CFL season.

-In 1968, Walsh moved to the AFL expansion Cincinnati Bengals, joining the staff of coach Paul Brown.
-It was there that Walsh developed the philosophy now known as the "West Coast offense", as a matter of necessity.
+In 1968, Walsh joined the staff of head coach Paul Brown of the AFL expansion Cincinnati Bengals, where he coached wide receivers from 1968 to 1970.
+It was there that Walsh developed the philosophy now known as the "West Coast offense".
 Cincinnati's new quarterback, Virgil Carter, was known for his great mobility and accuracy but lacked a strong arm necessary to throw deep passes.
-Thus, Walsh modified the vertical passing scheme he had learned during his time with the Raiders, designing a horizontal passing system that relied on quick, short throws, often spreading the ball across the entire width of the field.
-The new offense was much better suited to Carter's physical abilities; he led the league in pass completion percentage in 1971.
+To suit his strengths, Walsh suggested a modification of the downfield based "vertical passing scheme" he had learned during his time with the Raiders with one featuring a "horizontal" approach that relied on quick, short throws, often spreading the ball across the entire width of the field.
+In 1971 Walsh was given the additional responsibility of coaching the quarterbacks, and Carter went on to lead the league in pass completion percentage.

-Walsh spent eight seasons as an assistant with the Bengals.
 Ken Anderson eventually replaced Carter as starting quarterback, and, together with star wide receiver Isaac Curtis, produced a consistent, effective offensive attack.
-Initially, Walsh started as the wide receivers coach from 1968 to 1970 before also coaching the quarterbacks from 1971 to 1975.

-When Brown retired as head coach following the 1975 season and appointed Bill "Tiger" Johnson as his successor, Walsh resigned and served as an assistant coach for Tommy Prothro with the San Diego Chargers in 1976.
+When Brown retired as head coach following the 1975 season and appointed Bill "Tiger" Johnson as his successor, Walsh resigned and served as an assistant coach in 1976 for the San Diego Chargers under head coach Tommy Prothro.
 In a 2006 interview, Walsh claimed that during his tenure with the Bengals, Brown "worked against my candidacy" to be a head coach anywhere in the league.
 "All the way through I had opportunities, and I never knew about them", Walsh said.
 "And then when I left him, he called whoever he thought was necessary to keep me out of the NFL."
+Walsh also claimed that Brown kept talking him down any time Brown was called by NFL teams considering hiring Walsh as a head coach.

-In 1977, Walsh was hired as the head coach at Stanford where he stayed for two seasons.
-His two Stanford teams were successful, posting a 9–3 record in 1977 with a win in the Sun Bowl, and 8–4 in 1978 with a win in the Bluebonnet Bowl.
-His notable players at Stanford included quarterbacks Guy Benjamin and Steve Dils, wide receivers James Lofton and Ken Margerum, linebacker Gordy Ceresino, in addition to running back Darrin Nelson.
+In 1977, Walsh was hired by Stanford University as the head coach of its Cardinal football team, where he stayed for two seasons.
+He was quite successful, with his teams posting a 9–3 record in 1977 with a win in the Sun Bowl, and going 8–4 in 1978 with a win in the Bluebonnet Bowl.
+His notable players at Stanford included quarterbacks Guy Benjamin, Steve Dils, wide receivers James Lofton and Ken Margerum, linebacker Gordy Ceresino, and running back Darrin Nelson.
 Walsh was the Pac-8 Conference Coach of the Year in 1977.